 18. Remove the clear protective poly from the top of the repair.
+Clearly mark the date of installation, initials and repair center location in the provided area.

-19. Seal the edge of the repair and the over buffed area of the inner liner with Tech Security Coat #738 or Butyl Liner Repair Sealer #739.
+19. Seal the edge of the repair and the over buffed area of the inner liner with MOR Security Coat (738MOR).